atile4/file-folder-string-replacer/README.md

 LIMITATIONS:

 For file contents, the program will only modify the file contents of .sql files unless the program is directly modified.

-The program will not work if directory names have quotation marks around them.